vinzdef/golc/README.md

 * * *
 #### Suppressing logs

+By default log levels are set basing on the environment you're running in.
+`production` sets logs to `INFO` level, others will have all the logs enabled.

 You can suppress logs of a certain level just by setting the `level` on your logger.
 ```javascript
 L.level = L.ERROR